 Hello members and friends of UUCC,

-Our offertory music this Sunday is a bright and energetic improvisation from UUCC Pianist Karin Tooley.
-Karin’s improvisation, primarily within the key of C sharp major, flows in and out of several musical ideas but never loses its sense of relentless motion.
+Our offertory music this Sunday is a gently flowing improvisation from UUCC Pianist Karin Tooley.
+Karin’s improvisation, primarily within the key of D major, weaves melody and sometimes-surprising harmonic ideas together in a tapestry of creative musical expression.

 -Mike Carney, UUCC Music Director